Thanksgiving Veggie Tray

 How to Assemble a Thanksgiving Veggie Tray

-Next, riffle through the bag of mini bell peppers and pick out the best-looking yellow pepper to use for the face.
-Find another yellow one for the wings, an orange pepper to use for the legs and beak, and a red pepper to use for the snood.
+Pick your peppers: Grab a yellow pepper for the head, another yellow for the wings, an orange one for the legs and beak and a red one for the snood.

-Arrange the jicama sticks along the bottom half of the tray.
+Fill the base: Add jicama sticks along the bottom half of the tray.

 Thanksgiving Veggie Tray